This page was last updated on 07 May, 2021.

 1. A completed “Immigration/Customs Form” must be presented upon arrival.
 The form can be found at www.travelform.gov.bb or upon arrival.

-2. Passengers must have a medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 3 days before arrival.
+2. Passengers must have a negative COVID-19 PCR test taken at most 3 days before arrival.
 The certificate must be in English.

 – This does not apply to passengers younger than 5 years who are accompanied by a legal guardian.

-3. Passengers could be subject to Coronavirus (COVID-19) PCR test and quarantine.
+3. Passengers could be subject to a COVID-19 PCR test upon arrival.

 Detailed Tourist Information